What is purpose?

 Having purpose is fundamental to cultivating a meaningful life because it connects you to your raison d'être, something that matters deeply to you and gives your life direction.
 We often think of purpose as something you are supposed to find in your work, however purpose extends far beyond work and can be found in all aspects of our lives including our social relationships and the activities we engage in outside of work.

 How does "purpose" relate to "meaning"?

 We consider purpose to be one aspect of meaning-making alongside four other fundamental components that collectively constitute a meaningful life.

 Our toolkit encourages students to explore the roles that all these pillars play in their lives and offers ways to deepen their experience of each.
-Consequently, the first two thirds of our toolkit cultivates self-awareness and world-awareness, while the third phase more explicitly focuses on purposeful action which takes the form of a group project.
+Consequently, the first two thirds of our toolkit cultivates self-awareness and world-awareness, while the third chapter more explicitly focuses on purposeful action in the form of a group project.
 We encourage students to think of purpose as a non-linear and reflective process they can draw upon for guidance throughout their life.

 Note: The above categories of meaning are adapted from Emily Esfahani Smith's book, The Power of Meaning: Crafting a Life That Matters.